 Medication Abortion (First Trimester – Up to 10 Weeks LMP)

-The abortion pill goes by many names, including medication abortion, early medication abortion, RU-486, Mifeprex (Mifepristone) and Mifeprostol.
+The abortion pill goes by many names, including medication abortion, early medication abortion, RU-486, Mifeprex (Mifepristone) and Misoprostol.
 Women who had their last period within the past 10 weeks (70 days) can take the abortion pill to end a pregnancy through abortion.

 Nearly 1 in 4 abortions in the U.S. are now done by early medication abortion,1 and doctors in some states can give an abortion pill from a distance in what is called a telemedicine abortion.